scholastica/slave-narratives/README.md

             <b> or <i>, use <strong> and <em> instead

 * submit a narrative with any attributes on elements.
 They just end up making the markup inconsistent.
+For example don't do:

+            <p class="make-bigger"></p>

-* use try to emulate styling with tags like:
+* try to emulate styling with tags like:

             &nbsp;

 * forget to include attribution info!

 ### Do:

+* keep your markup as simple as possible – it should mostly just consist of "paragraph" elements and "h3" chapter headings

 * follow the instructions in the Readme and template.